Research Areas

 Compositional Systems Biology

-Compositional Systems Biology is our software-driven approach to building a flexible infrastructure for integrative biological modeling.
-At its core is a generalizable architecture for composing multiscale simulations—enabling plug-and-play models, transparent data flow, and seamless integration across biological domains.
+Compositional Systems Biology is our approach to building infrastructure for integrative biological modeling: a generalizable architecture for composing multiscale simulations from modular models with transparent data flow.

 Our infrastructure development focuses on:

-• Composition Framework: A standard for connecting heterogeneous processes using modular interfaces and orchestration patterns.
+• Composition Framework: a standard for connecting heterogeneous processes through modular interfaces and orchestration patterns.

-• Composition Schema: A unified format for defining models, data structures, and process interactions to enable reproducibility and automated composition.
+• Composition Schema: a unified format for defining models, data structures, and process interactions, supporting reproducibility and automated composition.

-• Compositional Software: Open-source tools supporting simulation runtime, schema validation, model annotation, and API-based deployment for cloud and local use.
+• Compositional Software: open-source tools for simulation runtime, schema validation, model annotation, and API-based deployment.

-• Biological Interface Definitions: Standard schemas for defining cells, molecules, and environments, ensuring consistency and extensibility across simulations.
+• Biological Interface Definitions: standard schemas for cells, molecules, and environments, keeping simulations consistent and extensible.

-• Collaborative Modeling Infrastructure: Enabling scientific collectives to register and reuse modular components across research domains.
+• Collaborative Modeling Infrastructure: shared registries that let research groups reuse modular components across domains.

-Our goal is to reduce the friction of building and sharing complex biological models, creating an open ecosystem where multiscale simulations can evolve continuously with contributions from diverse research teams.
+The goal is to reduce the friction of building and sharing complex biological models, creating an open ecosystem where multiscale simulations evolve through contributions from many research groups.

 E. coli Whole-cell Model

-We are developing a comprehensive, mechanistic model of E. coli that integrates gene regulation, metabolism, and cellular physiology to simulate behavior across molecular, cellular, and population scales.
-With over 19,000 parameters, it predicts gene expression, metabolite levels, protein interactions, and whole-cell properties such as biomass and growth rate—advancing our understanding of microbial systems biology.
+We are developing a mechanistic model of E. coli that integrates gene regulation, metabolism, and cellular physiology across molecular, cellular, and population scales.
+With over 19,000 parameters, it predicts gene expression, metabolite levels, protein interactions, and whole-cell properties such as biomass and growth rate.

-• Complete functional annotations by predicting roles of uncharacterized genes through simulation-data comparisons.
+• Complete functional annotations by predicting the roles of uncharacterized genes from simulation–data comparisons.

 • Capture population heterogeneity by simulating variation in growth and physiology across thousands of cells.

-• Model environmental context by exploring how nutrient conditions and stressors influence adaptation and behavior.
+• Model environmental context by testing how nutrients and stressors shape adaptation and behavior.

-• Enable simulation-based inference using probabilistic and ML techniques for parameter estimation and experimental design.
+• Enable simulation-based inference using probabilistic and ML methods for parameter estimation and experimental design.

-By unifying diverse biological data in an extensible simulation, this work deepens our understanding of microbial physiology and enables systems-level reasoning and discovery.
+By unifying diverse data in an extensible simulation, the model supports systems-level reasoning and discovery in microbial physiology.

 Ocean Microbiome

-• Metabolic Modeling: Developing detailed models of microbial metabolism to understand the functional capabilities of ocean bacteria and plankton.
+• Metabolic Modeling: detailed models of microbial metabolism in ocean bacteria and plankton.

-• Biogeochemical Integration: Linking these metabolic models to biogeochemical cycles in the water column to assess nutrient and carbon fluxes.
+• Biogeochemical Integration: linking these models to water-column cycles to assess nutrient and carbon fluxes.

-• Climate Impact: Quantifying how microbial processes influence global climate patterns through their roles in carbon sequestration and nutrient cycling.
+• Climate Impact: quantifying how microbial carbon sequestration and nutrient cycling influence climate.

 This work is conducted in collaboration with the Center for Chemical Currencies of a Microbial Planet at the Woods Hole Oceanographic Institution.